bvbohnen/X3_Customizer/Documentation.md

         - If True, Seta will not turn off when a priority message is received, such as a police notice of being scanned.
       * on_collision_warning
         - If True, Seta will not turn off when a near collision occurs.

+ * Stop_GoD_From_Removing_Stations

+    Requires: x3story.obj

+      Stops the GoD engine from removing stations which are nearly full on products or nearly starved of resources for extended periods of time.
+This will not affect stations already removed or in the process of being removed.